a2 Pilot Awards

 How is involvement of human subjects handled?

-To protect the rights and welfare of human subjects, all projects involving human subjects research will require additional documentation and safety measures, which may include Institutional Review Board (IRB) approval, human subjects protection plan, data and safety monitoring plan, Federal Wide Assurance, and certification of human subjects research training prior to release of project funds.
+To protect the rights and welfare of human subjects, all projects involving human subjects research will require additional documentation and safety measures, including Institutional Review Board (IRB) approval, human subjects protection plan, data and safety monitoring plan, Federalwide Assurance, and certification of human subjects research training prior to release of project funds.
 Although IRB approval is not required at time of submission, the application must include human subjects research and exemptions information.
 NIH offers a decision tool that provides additional guidance on how to answer application questions on human subjects research.

 Are clinical trials allowed?

-Note that under this definition, it does not matter if your study includes only one intervention that all participants undergo—if you plan to evaluate the effect of any intervention (e.g., interaction with software, use of a device, completion of training) on a health-related biomedical or behavioral outcome in one or more human subjects, then your study is considered a clinical trial and is not eligible for funding in the fourth annual (2024) a2 Pilot Awards competition.
+Note that under this definition, it does not matter if your study includes only one intervention that all participants undergo—if you plan to evaluate the effect of any intervention (e.g., interaction with software, use of a device, completion of training) on a health-related biomedical or behavioral outcome in one or more human subjects, then your study is considered a clinical trial and is not eligible for funding in the fifth annual (2025) a2 Pilot Awards competition.
 Feasibility studies that evaluate how usable, acceptable, or scalable a product is in order to inform technology development but do not evaluate its effect on a health-related biomedical or behavioral outcome are eligible for funding.
-Additional guidance on how NIH defines clinical trials can be found here.

 This restriction applies solely to the work proposed to be completed during the a2 Pilot Awards project period.
 Pilot projects that perform technology development and feasibility testing in preparation for deploying the technology in a future, separately funded clinical trial are within scope.
 Applicants interested in performing technology validation studies are encouraged to discuss their proposed projects with the AITCs to determine which approaches are within scope.